-- 1. Denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - 2.
+- 1. Denial or limited authorization of a requested service, including determinations based on the type or level of service, criteria for access to medically necessary services, appropriateness, setting, or effectiveness of a covered benefit; - 2.
 Reduction, suspension or termination of a previously authorized service; - 3.
 Denial of, in whole or in part, of payment for a service; - 4.
 Failure to provide services in a timely manner; - 5.
-Failure to act within the required timeframes of a standard resolution of grievances and appeals; or - 6.
+Failure to act within the required timeframes of a standard resolution of grievances and appeals; - 6.
 Denial of a beneficiary's request to dispute financial liability.